GDP first quarterly estimate, UK: July to September 2025

 Household final consumption expenditure

-There was an increase of 0.1% in real household final consumption expenditure in Quarter 2 (Apr to June) 2025 and it is now 1.1% higher compared with the same quarter a year ago.
-Within household consumption, growth was driven by miscellaneous goods and services, transport, clothing and footwear and housing.
+There was a 0.2% increase in real household final consumption expenditure in Quarter 3 2025, and it is now 0.7% higher compared with the same quarter a year ago.
+Within household consumption, growth was driven by clothing and footwear, recreation, and culture.

 Net tourism contributed negatively to growth in household consumption in the latest quarter.
-Net tourism is offset within trade, so there is no impact on the GDP aggregate.
-Information on how we measure net tourism is provided in our National Accounts articles: Treatment of tourism in the UK National Accounts article.
-Excluding net tourism, domestic consumption grew by 0.5% in the latest quarter.
+Net tourism is offset within trade, so there is no impact on the gross domestic product (GDP) aggregate.
+Information on how we measure net tourism is provided in our National Accounts articles: Treatment of tourism in the UK National Accounts.
+Excluding net tourism, domestic consumption grew by 0.2% in the latest quarter.

 Consumption of government goods and services

-Real government consumption expenditure grew by 1.2% in the latest quarter and is 1.7% higher, compared with the same quarter a year ago.
-The growth in government consumption in the latest quarter mainly reflects higher expenditure on health (in particular on vaccinations) and public administration and defence.
+Real government consumption expenditure grew by 0.3% in Quarter 3 2025 and is 1.9% higher compared with the same quarter a year ago.
+The growth in government consumption in the latest quarter mainly reflects increases in education and social care.

 Gross capital formation

-Within gross capital formation, early estimates of gross fixed capital formation (GFCF) showed a 1.1% fall in Quarter 2 2025, following a 2.0% increase in the previous quarter.
-GFCF is now up 1.3% compared with the same quarter a year ago.
-The fall in the latest quarter was mainly driven by transport, as well as declines in other machinery and equipment, and other buildings and structures.
+Within gross capital formation, gross fixed capital formation (GFCF) grew by 1.8% in Quarter 3 2025, and is now 3.8% higher compared with the same quarter a year ago.
+The increase in the latest quarter was mainly driven by ICT equipment, other machinery and equipment, dwellings, and intellectual property products.

 Net trade

-Export volumes increased for the second consecutive quarter, with growth of 1.6% Quarter 2 2025, and is now 3.0% higher, compared with the same quarter a year ago.
-The increase in the latest quarter was mainly driven by a 3.0% increase in services exports, which offset a 0.2% fall in goods exports.
-The increase in services exports was caused by rises in other business services and transportation, whereas the fall in goods exports was mainly caused by material manufactures.
+Export volumes fell by 0.1% in the latest quarter and are now 2.6% higher, compared with the same quarter a year ago.
+The fall in the latest quarter was mainly driven by a 0.1% fall in services exports, while there was no growth in goods exports.
+The decline in services exports was mainly because of other business services, travel, financial services, and construction services.
+Within goods exports, an increase in unspecified goods was offset by falls in machinery and transport equipment, and chemicals.

 Nôl i'r tabl cynnwys